dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 constituent materials, the development of new smelting techniques was sought after.
 They used water to cool rocks, weakening them so they could be easily smashed to obtain ore and developed many other interesting techniques to process materials.
 People who were able to mine and process ore accumulated valuable materials for trade.
 Perhaps more valuable than the metals themselves was the financial incentive they gave humanity to discover more about our world.
+This knowledge was valuable.
+It's some of the first knowledge worth preserving in secret ... perhaps.

 Materials that burned hotter would be very interesting, perhaps even oil.
 Though we didn't measure joules or calories, the things which